akleszcz/web-dev-fun/section_2/prototype_based_inheritance.md

 Object.getPrototypeOf(o) === Object.prototype; // true
 ```

+### Own properties
-Properties defined directly on the object, like `a` in the examples above, are called the object's *own* properties.
+Properties defined directly on an object, like `a` in the examples above, are called the object's *own* properties.
 Apart from them, we also have access to properties that the object inherited from its prototype, for example the `toString` method:
 ```javascript
 const o = {
   a: 5,